-These days, the best PC games allow you to do and see things that are truly out of this world.
-And, with E3 2018 right around the corner, you should think about upgrading to one of the best gaming monitors to truly bring your gaming experience to the next level.
-Because, why would you play the best games on anything less than the best gaming monitor?
+In 2018, the best PC games take you to places and let you do things that are hitherto undreamed of, which is exactly why you should consider grabbing one of the best gaming monitors to really bring your gaming experience to the next level.
+Why play the best games on anything but one of the best gaming monitors?

-But what separates the best gaming monitors from the best monitors?
-Well, a lot of it will boil down to function and preferences.
-There is a wide variety of different tech and features that are featured in the best gaming monitors, and what you need will vary on the kinds of games you play.
+But what separates the top gaming monitors from the best monitors?
+Well, a lot of it boils down to function and preferences.
+There is a wide variety of different technologies and features that are featured in the best gaming monitors, and what you need will vary on the kinds of games you play.

-Do you just want to sit down and immerse yourself in Far Cry 5?
-If so, you may want to pick up a 4K Ultra HD gaming monitor with HDR.
-Or, do you prefer games like Counter-Strike: Global Offensive, where you just want to win?
-If so, you might need a gaming monitor with a high refresh rate and low latency so you can effortlessly top the leaderboards.
+Do you want to just sit back and enjoy some World of Warcraft: Battle for Azeroth?
+If so, you may want to pick up a 4K Ultra-HD gaming monitor with HDR.
+Or, would you rather enjoy competitive games like Overwatch or Fortnite, where every frame matters?
+If so, you might want to go with a gaming monitor with a high refresh rate and low latency.

 1. BenQ EX3501R